data-integrations/wrangler/wrangler-docs/custom-directive.md

 ### Simple API

-Building a UDD with the simpler UDD API involves nothing more than writing a class with three function (evaluate) and few annotations.
+Building a UDD with the simpler UDD API involves nothing more than writing a class with four function (evaluate) and few annotations.
 Here is an example:

 ```
 @Plugin(type = UDD.Type)